sedostheatre/sedos.co.uk/input/about/faqs.md

 **What will be in the audition?**

-This will depend entirely on the show and the production team and will be detailed in the audition notice, but will probably not vary much from this:
+This will depend entirely on the show and the production team and will be detailed in the audition notice, but will probably be along these lines:

 MUSICALS: You will be sent material to prepare in advance for both dialogue and singing, or you may be asked to prepare a song of your own choice in the style of the musical.
 There may also be a dance section where you learn a routine.
 Recalls may take a workshop format interacting with other potential cast members or may be done individually.